-Peel the onions, cut them in half vertically, and slice them very thinly
+Peel the onions, cut them in half vertically and slice them very thinly

 Place the bowls in the oven with the grill on, leaving them for a few minutes until a golden crust forms on the surface

-Serve the soup very hot
+Serve the soup piping hot

 Nothing better on a very cold evening